Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - The ligoqs has been added for PQC algorithms.
   - The key manager supports ML-KEM.
 - Passkey Support
-  - New native and C# WebAuthn APIs are provided.
+  - New Native and C# WebAuthn APIs are provided.
   - Hybrid transport is supported.